top of page

 How Overbite Treatment Helps Children

-An overbite describes how much the upper front teeth vertically overlap the lower front teeth when the mouth closes.
+An overbite describes how much the upper front teeth vertically overlap the lower front teeth when the mouth closes — also called teeth overlap.
+A small amount is completely normal.
+Problems develop when the overlap is excessive or starts causing symptoms that affect your child's daily life.

 • Genetics